RULES

 3. Membership and Subscriptions;

 • Junior members shall be those members aged sixteen or under, or those members who are school students.
 Junior members shall have no voting rights.
-The junior membership fee shall be half the single membership fee, but junior members shall pay the full entry fee.

-• Membership lapses 12 months after non-payment of subscriptions.
+• Membership lapses 3 months after non-payment of subscriptions.
 Newsletters and other communications will cease 31st July after subscriptions become payable.

 Field Trips.